jmccartie/takemeonadventures/_posts/2016-06-10-we-bought-a-house.markdown

 And the adventure continues -- right outside our front door.
 Our house is located near thousands of acres of National Forest land.
 We're 45 minutes from ski slopes, 5 hours to Banff, 3.5 hours to Glacier National Park, and so much more.
 And now my kids will get that tree house they've been begging for, I get that dog I've wanted, and Erin gets the garden and chickens she's been dreaming of.

 And if we get the itch again?
 We'll hit the road.
-We're keeping the trailer and see ourselves journeying to grandmas house in the winter, exploring the Pacific NW, or visiting Canadian wine country to our north.
+We definitely see ourselves journeying to grandmas house in the winter, exploring the Pacific NW, or visiting Canadian wine country to our north.
 We may be done with full-time travel, but we're not done exploring this big beautiful world around us.

 ![image](https://dl.dropboxusercontent.com/u/2776026/Instagram/13118112_603762026442518_410191709_n.jpg)